ghorbanzade/sloth/README.md

 Sloth is an end-to-end real-time activity monitoring system.
 It has been tested on a network with 8 Arduino boards as sensor platforms, one raspberry PI as the sink node, a cloud server API and a static website that allows authorized users to monitor user's activities as they are being performed.

 Are you impressed?
-Check out the [Wiki Pages] to learn more about Sloth and what it takes to build your own activity recognition system that can last for days without charging!
+Read [here](https://github.com/ghorbanzade/sloth/blob/master/About.md) to learn more about Sloth and what it takes to build your own activity recognition system that can last for days without charging!

 ### Contribution